What’s for dinner?

 App reviews are everything in China.
 Image by Taha on Unsplash.

-Helpfully, many people post pictures with their reviews.
+Helpfully, many Chinese people post pictures with their reviews.
 I like this feature as you can actually see what your food will look like when it arrives.

 I don’t generally leave reviews – that’s next level and I’m not there yet.